-Element Equity - Access Indicator Urban centre response times Measure (computation) Response times is defined as the time taken between the arrival of the first responding ambulance resource at the scene of an emergency in code 1 incidents and the initial receipt of the call for an emergency ambulance at the communications centre.
+Element Equity - Access

+Indicator Urban centre response times

+Response times is defined as the time taken between the arrival of the first responding ambulance resource at the scene of an emergency in code 1 incidents and the initial receipt of the call for an emergency ambulance at the communications centre.

 Urban centre response times are response times applied for each jurisdiction's capital city - boundaries are based on the ABS Urban Centres Localities structure.

-Capital cities - Sydney, Melbourne, Brisbane, Perth, Adelaide, Hobart, Canberra and Darwin.
-Code 1 incident - incident requiring at least one immediate response under lights and sirens.
-Measures are provided for: The 50th percentile (or median) - the time taken for 50 per cent of the first responding ambulance resources to arrive at the scene of an emergency is equal to or below the 50th percentile.
-The 90th percentile - the time taken for 90 per cent of the first responding ambulance resources to arrive at the scene of an emergency is equal to or below the 90th percentile.
-Data source Consolidated Returns, Council of Ambulance Authorities (CAA) Data Quality Frame ework Dimensions Institutional environment The CAA is the peak body representing the principal statutory providers of ambulance services in Australia.
+- Capital cities Sydney, Melbourne, Brisbane, Perth, Adelaide, Hobart, Canberra and Darwin. - Code 1 incident incident requiring at least one immediate response under lights and sirens.

+Measures are provided for:

+- The 50th percentile (or median) the time taken for 50 per cent of the first responding ambulance resources to arrive at the scene of an emergency is equal to or below the 50th percentile. - The 90th percentile the time taken for 90 per cent of the first responding ambulance resources to arrive at the scene of an emergency is equal to or below the 90th percentile.

+The CAA is the peak body representing the principal statutory providers of ambulance services in Australia.

 The CAA collects administrative data annually from all statutory ambulance services, using the same core questionnaire and instructions - the CAA Consolidated Returns.

 The ambulance service organisations send their data to the CAA.
 The CAA then collates all data to be provided to the Productivity Commission for use in the RoGS.

-Relevance The indicator is available for all statutory ambulance services in Australia, by State and Territory.
+The indicator is available for all statutory ambulance services in Australia, by State and Territory.

 The CAA Consolidated Returns collects data for each of the urban centre response times categories, as defined in the measure.

 The Urban centre response times represents one aspect of equity - indicating the equal opportunities of access to essential government services to the population of the capital cities.

-Timeliness Urban centre response times data are published annually for the latest financial year preceding the January release of each RoGS.
-Accuracy The CAA Consolidated Returns compile administrative data from all statutory providers of ambulance services in Australia.
+Urban centre response times data are published annually for the latest financial year preceding the January release of each RoGS.

+The CAA Consolidated Returns compile administrative data from all statutory providers of ambulance services in Australia.

 They are collected according to agreed definitions provided in the CAA data dictionary.

-Coherence All data (numerators and denominators) are sourced from the CAA Consolidated Returns.
+All data (numerators and denominators) are sourced from the CAA Consolidated Returns.

 Estimates from the CAA Consolidated Returns are comparable over time and between jurisdictions, subject to caveats provided by services.

 The collection, instructions, definitions and analysis are prepared and overseen by the CAA and are the same for all state and territory services.

-Accessibility Urban centre response times data are made publicly available annually as part of the CAA Annual Report on the CAA website (www.caa.net.au).
+Urban centre response times data are made publicly available annually as part of the CAA Annual Report on the CAA website (www.caa.net.au).

-Interpretability Urban centre response times data are publicly available including definitions of the collected data.
+Urban centre response times data are publicly available including definitions of the collected data.

-Key dataThe Steering Committee notes that differences across jurisdictions in the geographygaps/issuesand personnel mix can affect capital city response times data.
+The Steering Committee notes that differences across jurisdictions in the geography and personnel mix can affect capital city response times data.
 Factors that can impact on capital city response time performance include: